codeemoji/codeemoji-plugin/README.md

-As can be seen in the diagram above, a class of type _InlayHintProvider_ must implement a series of methods which will allow you to configure the inlay hint case in the IDE, allowing you to configure it in the appropriate menus for the given programming language.
-The most important point concerns the _getCollectorFor(PsiFile, Editor, S, InlayHintsSink)_.
+As can be seen in the diagram above, a class of type _InlayHintProvider_ must implement a series of methods which will allow you to configure the inlay hint case in the IDE, allowing you to configure it in the appropriate menus for a programming language.
+The most important point concerns the _getCollectorFor(PsiFile, Editor, S, InlayHintsSink)_ method.
 This method returns a class of type [ _InlayHintsCollector_](https://github.com/JetBrains/intellij-community/blob/idea/232.9921.47/platform/lang-api/src/com/intellij/codeInsight/hints/InlayHintsCollector.kt).
-This class that is responsible for scanning the source code and execute the logic to identify the point where the addition of an inlay hint is necessary.
+This class that is responsible for scanning the source code elements and execute the logic to identify the point where the addition of an inlay hint is necessary.

 ## Collectors